| Contributions Returned Before the Due Date

 expectancy listed next to the owner's age as of his or her birthday in the year of death,

 reduced by one for each year since the year of death.
+Death before required beginning date.
+The entire account must be

 distributed by the end of the fifth year following the year of the owner's death.
 No

 distribution is required for any year before that fifth year.
+IRA account balance.
+The IRA

 account balance is the amount in the IRA at the end of the year preceding the year for

 which the required minimum distribution is being figured.
+Contributions.
+Contributions increase the account balance

 in the year they are made.
 If a contribution for last year is not made until after